-Bruxism can be stopped or modified once the child is constantly reminded resulting to awareness.
+Bruxism can be stopped or modified once the child is constantly reminded resulting in awareness.
 On the other hand, a child cannot consciously stop teeth grinding while asleep.
-Parents and guardians should be aware if the child needs to be brought to the doctor for medical assessment.
+Parents and guardians should be aware of the child need to be brought to the doctor for medical assessment.
 The situation of bruxism in children should not be taken for granted.

 Causes Of Bruxism In Children

-- It is a very common complaint of children with mouth breathing, adenotonsillar hypertrophy, obstructive sleep apnoea (OSA), dental occlusion and psychological problems.
+- It is a very common complaint of children with mouth breathing, adenotonsillar hypertrophy, obstructive sleep apnoea (OSA), dental occlusion, and psychological problems.
 It is also linked to craniomandibular disorders including headaches and temporomandibular joint discomfort.
 The consequences of teeth grinding in children are often manifested in behavioral problems.

 - The increased behavioral problems in children were significantly correlated with parents who reported psychological or physical complaints.
 Asthma and respiratory airway infections may also be factors in bruxism.
 Some medications, such as the most commonly prescribed antidepressants, may contribute to grinding habits.
 Also, a host of diseases among children has been linked to bruxism, such as cerebral palsy, Down syndrome, and epilepsy.

 Deeper to Lighter Sleep

 Bruxism in children is part of an arousal response, defined as a sudden change from deeper to lighter sleep or awakening.
-In young adults, more than 80% of sleep bruxism episodes take place during periods of sleep known as stages 1 and 2 non-Rapid-Eye-Movements (REM) sleep, and only 5% to 10% in REM (deep) stages.
-Many of these episodes lead to a shift in sleep stage, usually toward awakening.
+In young adults, more than 80% of sleep bruxism episodes take place during periods of sleep known as stages 1 and 2 non-Rapid-Eye-Movements (REM) sleep, and only 5% to 10% in the REM (deep) stages.
+Many of these episodes lead to a shift in the sleep stage, usually toward awakening.
 Bruxism is prevalent in children who snore or breathe through their mouths.